 The first step to meeting your needs is to know your needs.
 That’s not rocket science and at this point, after reading this article, you should have a good general idea of what needs you have to meet in order to be healthy, happy, and whole.
 You have to meet both your basic needs and your cognitive needs.

 Finally, once you know your needs and you understand which ones are not being met, you have to take action on meeting these unmet needs.
 What those actions will be will depend entirely on the need you are trying to meet and the social/political/economic/environment situation you find yourself in.
 Sometimes, meeting an unmet need will be as easy as finding an interesting book, or picking up an interesting hobby.
-Other times, meeting your needs will be tougher, as for example meeting your basic need for shelter and a safe environment when global warming is creating chaos in your space, or meeting your basic need for safety when you live with an abusive spouse/parent/child, or when you are the victim of toxic school, toxic work, or toxic social environments.
-In a lot of cases,
+Other times, meeting your needs will be tougher, as for example meeting your basic need for shelter and a safe environment when global warming is creating chaos in your space, or meeting your basic need for transcendence in a global spiritual environment characterized by confusion, misdirection, and lie.
+Be that as it may, and as tough or as easy as it it might be, if you want to be fully human, if you want want to grow, aspire, and thrive, you have to meet your needs.
+If you want my advice, get started right away.

-Looking at the world around me right now, I see a basic problem of human existence is that our basic and cognitive needs are not being met.
-Part of the problem is that we don't know we have these human needs, and we don't know how important they are to meet.
+Looking at the world around me right now, I see that a basic problem of human existence is that our basic and cognitive needs are not being met.
+Part of the problem is that we don’t know we have these human needs, and we don’t know how important they are to meet.
 Now, you should be aware of both their existence, and the need to meet them.
 The problem is more than just a personal problem however, it is also a moral, political, and economic one.
-If we are to meet this planet's human needs, we need to take a moral stand by saying it is our right, and the right of every human, to have all their basic and cognitive needs met.
+If we are to meet this planet’s human needs, we need to take a moral stand by saying it is our right, and the right of every human, to have all their basic and cognitive needs met.
 Once we make that moral commitment, we have to work it through our systems.
-We have to change our family priorities and make meeting each other's needs the primary goal of our family dynamic.
+We have to change our family priorities and make meeting each other’s needs the primary goal of our family dynamic.
 We have to change our political priorities (and our political parties) and make meeting the human needs of all people, from birth to rebirth, the top political priority.
 Finally, we have to change our economic system.
 The goal of human endeavor should not be profit uber alles.
-The goal of all human endeavor should be to meet human needs, period.
+That is a spiritually retarded, evolutionary primitive, and globally disastrous way to exist.
+Instead, the goal of all human endeavor should be to meet human needs, period.
+How this would look is easy enough to conceive.
+Instead of prioritizing profit, power, and money, prioritize the satisfaction of human needs, both your own and the people you are responsible for (i.e. in order of descending importance, your children, your spouse, your family, your employees, friends).
+Of course, ideas are easy; implementation is difficult.
+That’s possible too, but it won’t be easy, that’s for sure.

 And not later, as you sometimes see people suggesting.
 For example, Saul McLeod from Simply Psychology suggests, in an article entitled “Maslow’s Hierarchy of Needs,” that cognitive needs were developed later “It is important to note that Maslow’s five stage model has been expanded to include cognitive and aesthetic needs and later transcendence needs” (McLeod, 2007).
 In fact, Maslow introduced the second hierarchy in his 1943 article.